Kuuuube/Pressure_Emulation/README.md

 **Pressure Resolution:** The pressure resolution to emulate (must be lower than the tablet's max).

 **Ignore Zero Level:** Start pressure emulation range at the first applicable non-zero level.
-This can help ensure multiple pressure lines start at the same point and avoid looking like there is a higher initial activation force when emulating small pressure ranges.
+This can help avoid the feeling of higher initial activation force when emulating small pressure ranges.

 ## Pressure Emulation Line: